trypsynth/uphide/README.md

 ## Features
 * Lists all pending (uninstalled and unhidden) updates.
 * Lets you select updates to hide by number.
-* Fully standalone and lightweight executable, coming in at just under 30 KB when compiled with MSVC and using the UCRT.
-It compiling to C code also means that it requires no runtimes or frameworks to run.
+* Fully standalone and lightweight executable, coming in at just under 50 KB when compiled with MSVC.
+It has no runtime dependencies other than the Windows Update Service.
 * Based on native Windows Update COM interfaces.

 ## Usage